-Join Mike Meyers for an in-depth discussion in this video Introduction to Wi-Fi and wireless access points, part of CompTIA Network+ Exam Prep (N10-006) Part 6: Beyond the Typical Network.
+Join Mike Meyers for an in-depth discussion in this video Introduction to Wi-Fi and wireless access points, part of CompTIA Network+ (N10-006) Cert Prep: 6 Beyond the Typical Network.

 - It seems that everybody uses WiFi today.
 I was just going through my house, and trying to count all the different devices that used WiFi.
 I've got my cellphones that use WiFi, I've got servers that use WiFi, I've got individual computers that use WiFi.
 I think somewhere around here I've probably got a blender that does WiFi.
 WiFi's been around for a long time, it's hyper popular, and it doesn't seem that anybody really understands it.
 So what we're gonna do in this episode, is cut it down to the very basics.
 So that's why I'm calling this "WiFi Basics."
 WiFi has been around for a long time.

 Now when I say WiFi, we're talking about short-range radio to be used instead of cabling for distribution for local area networks.
 So the cornerstone to all this, is that in essence we're getting rid of wires, and replacing it with radio waves.
 So it's been around for a long time, but it wasn't until a company called "Linksys" began to sell little black and blue boxes, that the whole world started to really take off.
 The WiFi that we use is based on a standard called 802.11, or "eight oh two eleven."
 The 802.11 decides and declares a lot of very specific parts to a wireless network.